 Which government entities do these principles apply to?

-Who are the Buyers for further information on the government agencies that are required to adopt these principles.
+Who are the Buyers for further information on the government entities that are required to adopt these principles.